Montana Zimo Culinary Garlic.

 The Bulbs and Cloves are yummy!

-- This is one of the most popular hardneck garlic.
+- This is a popular hardneck garlic.

 - Produces between 3-6, with easy-to-peel cloves per bulb.